 Basic Cat Health

 Another feline vaccination that may be recommended for your cat is the FIV vaccination which is a non-core vaccination protective against feline AIDS.
-Outdoor cats are at a much higher risk for this disease due to the transmission of the virus primarily through cat fights.
-Therefore, the choice of using this vaccination is more dependent on the lifestyle of the cat.
+Outdoor cats are at a much higher risk for this disease due to the transmission of the virus primarily through catfights.
+AWL recommend that all cats are confined to their owners' property.

 Remember to worm your adult cat every three months using either paste or tablets.
 Kittens may require more frequent worming.
 Speak to your veterinarian about some of the 'spot on' products that cover worms and fleas in one.

 Like dogs, cats are also susceptible to heartworm.
 Please obtain advice on prevention from your veterinarian regarding heartworm prevention products.

 Your cat will need a visit to visit your local veterinarian every 12 months for a thorough health check.
 If you have a senior cat, your vet may recommend 6 monthly check-ups.